FionaHM/burger/README.md

 This contains routing information for incoming url.

 * POST requests are routed as follows:
-The path "/add" is routed to a post method in this controller file.
+The path "/" is routed to a post method in this controller file.
 This the calls on the data model to update the database - this is done in the line burger.burgerAddOne(burgerName).

 * PUT requests are routed as follows:
-The path "/update/:id" is routed to a put method in this controller file.
+The path "/:id" is routed to a put method in this controller file.
 This the calls on the data model to update the database - this is done in the line burger.burgerUpdateOne(burgerId).
 The id of the item to be updated is captured from the url as a parameter.

 * DELETE requests are routed as follows:
-The path "/delete/:id" is routed to a delete method in this controller file.
+The path "/:id" is routed to a delete method in this controller file.
 This the calls on the data model to delete an item from the database - this is done in the line burger.burgerRemoveOne(burgerId).
 The id of the item to be deleted is captured from the url as a parameter.

-* USE:
+* GET:
-A use request is set to that any url that does not have a pre-specified route will result in the home page being served.
+A get request is set to serve the base url '/'.
 The homepage is populated with the burger data from the database by calling a function in the data model burger.burgers().
 The results of this call are redendered to the page used in the index.handlebars view.

 ##   Data: